Extended producer responsibility: Plastic bags

-Recycling, banning, and taxation fails to adequately reduce the pollution caused by plastic bags.
-An alternative to these policies would be to increase extended producer responsibility.
+Considering that recycling, banning, and taxation fail adequately to reduce the pollution caused by plastic bags, an alternative to these policies would be to increase extended producer responsibility.
 In the US, under the Clinton presidency, the President's Council on Sustainable Development suggested EPR in order to target different participants in the cycle of a product's life.
 This can, however, make the product more expensive since the cost must be taken into consideration before being put on the market, which is why it is not widely used in the United States currently.
 Instead, there is banning or taxation of plastic bags, which puts the responsibility on the consumers.
 In the United States, EPR is voluntary.
-What has been recommended is a comprehensive program which combines taxation, producer responsibility, and recycling to combat pollution.
+Some - including a paper written in 2012 by students at Columbia University - have recommended a comprehensive program which combines taxation, producer responsibility, and recycling to combat pollution.

 Electronics

-Many governments and companies have adopted extended producer responsibility to help address the growing problem of e-waste — used electrical and electronic equipment that contains materials that cannot be safely thrown away with regular household trash.
+Many governments and companies have adopted extended producer responsibility to help address the growing problem of e-waste—used electrical and electronic equipment that contains materials that cannot be safely thrown away with regular household trash.
 In 2007, according to the Environmental Protection Agency, people threw away 2.5 million tons of cell phones, TVs, computers, and printers.
 Many governments have partnered with corporations in creating the necessary collection and recycling infrastructure.

 The kinds of chemicals found in e-waste that are particularly dangerous to human health and the environment are lead, mercury, brominated flame-retardants, and cadmium.
 Lead is found in the screens of phones, TVs and computer monitors and can damage kidneys, nerves, blood, bones, reproductive organs, and muscles.
 Mercury is found in flat screen TVs, laptop screens, and fluorescent bulbs, and can cause damage to the kidneys and the nervous system.
 Brominated flame-retardants found in cables and plastic cases can cause cancer, disruption of liver function, and nerve damage.
 Cadmium is found in rechargeable batteries and can cause kidney damage and cancer.
-Poorer countries are dumping grounds for e-waste as many governments accept money for disposing this waste on their lands.
+Poorer countries are dumping grounds for e-waste as many governments accept money for disposing of this waste on their lands.
 This causes increased health risks for people in these countries, especially ones who work or live close to these dumps.